nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/evaluation/README.md

-Evaluation
+# 🤔 Evaluation

-This directory contains the evaluation of the company description classifier and the SICMapper.
+This directory contains the evaluation of the SICMapper.
 It also contains a notebook to generate evaluation graphs on a labelled dataset of X job ads.

-### Company Description Classifier Evaluation
+## 📠 Company Description Classifier Evaluation

 To learn more about the evaluation results of the company description classifier, refer to [📠 20230825 model metrics](https://github.com/nestauk/ojd_daps_language_models/tree/dev/ojd_daps_language_models/pipeline/train_model/company_descriptions#-20230825-model-metrics) in the `OJD DAPs language models repo`.

-### Thresholding analysis
+## 🌊 Thresholding analysis

 The base thresholds for the two SIC mapping approaches (as defined in `IndustryMeasures`)are as follows: